MikeDigitize/JSFundamentals/README.md

 ```

 The above extends the <code>GetEl</code> function by adding in two new methods (to add and remove event listeners) and one new property which keeps a record of any event listeners added so they can be removed if needs be.
-They important part of this code as far as prototypal inheritance is concerned is this line:
+The important part of this code as far as prototypal inheritance is concerned is this line:

 ```javascript
 AddEvents.prototype = new GetEl();